 - To make vegan: Use maple syrup instead of honey.

-- Sprinkle with shredded unsweetened coconut: To add a snow effect, sprinkle the finished winter fruit salad with unsweetened shredded coconut.
+- Sprinkle with shredded unsweetened coconut: To add a snow effect, sprinkle the finished salad with unsweetened shredded coconut.

 Did you make this recipe?
 Scroll down to leave a star rating and review!